ruppel/myserver/README.md

 - You should now configure your servers and email adresses using the ISPConfig Web-UI
 - The mailadresses used in the `myinventory.yml` file should be present

+# DKIM and DMARC

+- Generate a DKIM keypair for every mail domain.
+- Copy the public key to the DNS server (if DNS is outside ISPConfig).
+The generated public key contain two quotes in the key.
+Those have to be removed.
+- Check the DKIM entry using the DKIM test service at https://www.appmaildev.com/
+- Create a DMARC record using https://easydmarc.com/tools/dmarc-record-generator
+- Add the DMARC record to your DNS
+- Again you can check th DMARC using the test service at https://www.appmaildev.com/
+- (but let the servers a little time to syncronize over the world...)

 # NOT YET FINISHED